YuZhang/ndn-kite/README.md

 `./run.sh --vis`

-or reproduce the results:
+or reproduce the results in Kite paper:

-`./reproduce.sh`
+`./sim.pl`

+The results is in `/results` folder.